blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/nuget.md

 In buildless mode, [company_name] [solution_name] uses Project Inspector to find dependencies and only supports `.csproj` and `.sln` files.

+[company_name] [solution_name] 9.5.0 now uses the latest version of Project Inspector i.e. 2024.2.0 in which support certain arguments have been removed.
+Support for `--strategy MSBUILD` argument has been removed in the current release and changed to `--build-system MSBUILD`.
+`--force-nuget-repos "url"` will be removed from support in the next [company_name][solution_name] major release 10.0.0 and it will be changed to `--conf "nuget.repo:url"`.

 ### [company_name] [solution_name] NuGet Inspector on Alpine

 The [company_name] [solution_name] NuGet Inspectors depend on packages not installed by default on Alpine systems, such as the dynamic loader for DLLs.